 It's no secret nowadays that the Internet is no more than a tap away, and while that's great for productivity and entertainment, it can prove a problem for those who prefer to stay private and secure.
 Cookies are installed in the background when you visit a website, advertisers serve us ads based on our browser history, and our ISP knows which sites we’ve visited.
 Only one of the best VPN services can help.

 And, it goes far deeper than that.
-There are voicebots like Google Assistant that keep a record of every voice command we have ever made.
+There are voicebots like Google Assistant that keep a record of every voice command we've ever made.
 Unless you opt-out on purpose, Google also keeps a record of your website visits.

 It's also worth remembering that these are the legal, well-known services keeping tabs on us.
 It doesn’t include the illegal spying networks and government surveillance programs we don’t know about.
-These days, it’s not a stretch to say we are never alone online.
+These days, it’s not a stretch to say we're never alone online.